Why Must You Learn to Recognize Key Characteristics of the Animal You're Hunting?

 First, it can help you to select the appropriate gear and equipment for the hunt.

-In order to select the appropriate gear and equipment, you need to understand the physical characteristics of your prey.
+To select the appropriate gear and equipment, you need to understand the physical characteristics of your prey.
 You need to know what size and weight the animal is, what kind of terrain it lives in, what kind of climate it prefers, and what kind of predators it has.
-This information will help you to choose the right weapon and caliber, the right type of clothing and boots, and the right size and weight pack.

 Second, it can help you to choose an effective hunting strategy.

 To choose an effective hunting strategy, you need to understand the behavioral characteristics of your prey.
 You need to know what kind of terrain the animal prefers, what its home range is, what time of day it is most active, what kind of food it prefers, and what kind of predators it has.
-This information will help you to choose the best place to hunt and the best time of day to hunt.
+This information will help you choose the best place to hunt and the best time to hunt.

 Third, it can help you to make a clean and ethical kill.

-Fourth, help you save from legal battles.
+Fourth, it saves you from legal battles.

 Physical Characteristics That You Should Know